gamba-dev/gamba_classic/docs/api/index.rst

 .. raw:: html

-	<h2>Clustering</h2>
+	<h2>Machine Learning</h2>

-The :any:`gamba.clustering` module contains methods for clustering behavioural measures using the k-means clustering and agglomerate clustering algorithms (see the `sklearn library <https://scikit-learn.org/stable/modules/classes.html#module-sklearn.cluster>`_ for details).
+The :any:`gamba.machine_learning` module contains methods for clustering behavioural measures using the k-means clustering and agglomerate clustering algorithms (see the `sklearn library <https://scikit-learn.org/stable/modules/classes.html#module-sklearn.cluster>`_ for details).
 These are useful when detecting high-dimensional groups within a collection of behavioural measures, but can get complicated quite quickly.

+It also contains methods for creating and training computational models like neural networks (using the `keras library <https://keras.io>`_), which have been used in several recent studies to predict player behaviours.

-.. automodsumm:: gamba.clustering
+.. automodsumm:: gamba.machine_learning
 	:functions-only: